rishikavaish/Projects-ML/Multilabel_classifier_webapp/README.md

 MAY'21-JULY 21

 # Demo
-This is the preview of the app
+This is the preview of the app with an example text already tried out.

 ![alt text](demo1.png?raw=true)